Ahmed-Hafez-CB/alx-system_engineering-devops/0x00-shell_basics/README.md

-This is a collection of scripts.
+This is a collection of scripts. <br />
 (i) 0-current_working_directory:
 Shows current directory.
 (ii) 1-listit: